I would if I could site front page

 Accessibility of third-party components

-In many cases, third-party applications and libraries are added to the services.
-Examples include social media walls, cookie apps, chatbots or embedded videos.
+Many services include third-party applications and libraries, such as social media walls, cookie apps, chatbots, or embedded videos.

 • legislation,